 Managing PFAS in waste

-Because of its widespread use in products, PFAS is entering Minnesota’s waste streams and going to solid waste facilities and wastewater treatment plants where it is difficult and expensive to address.
+Because widespread use in products, PFAS are entering Minnesota’s waste streams and going to solid waste facilities and wastewater treatment plants where it is difficult and expensive to address.
 The most strategic approach to managing PFAS is preventing them from entering waste streams in the first place.

 Opportunities for action